tock/tock/doc/reference/trd104-syscalls.md

   4. in the upcall that signals the operation completes, make another Read-Write Allow call to reclaim the buffer shared with the kernel.

-Userspace MUST NOT write a buffer that has been shared with the kernel with a Read-Write Allow call.
-The writing restriction is because changing the buffer mid-operation might violate invariants within the kernel and cause a panic.
-For example, the kernel might check certain invariants on a buffer when a command is called (e.g., the contents of a packet buffer are property formatted) and then issue a series of asynchronous I/O calls using the buffer.
-If the buffer could change in between these I/O calls it might then violate the invariants.

 In normal circumstances, userspace also MUST NOT read a buffer that has been shared with the kernel with a Read-Write Allow call.
 This reading restriction is because the contents of the buffer may be in an intermediate state and so not consistent with expected data models.
 Ensuring every system call driver maintains consistency in the presence of arbitrary userspace reads is too great a programming burden for an unintended use case.

 However, there can be cases when it is necessary for userspace to be able to read a buffer without first revoking it from the kernel with a Read-Write Allow.
 These cases are situations when the cost of two Read-Write Allow system calls is an unacceptable overhead for accessing the data.

 In these cases, it can be acceptable for a system call driver to allow userspace to read from a buffer passed with a Read-Write Allow.
 An